 Guideline figures ranging above the Minimum/Initial figures at each level represent a standard of normal compensation for full-time clergy with good performance.
-When resources are available and in accordance with advancing tenure and performance clergy are appropriately compensated above the indicated Guideline figures at each level.
+When resources are available and in accordance with advancing tenure and performance, clergy are appropriately compensated above the indicated Guideline figures at each level.
 Compensation for clergy in parishes shall not fall below the Minimum/Initial range for the designated Parish Type (see Appendix A) and the Minimum "Type 1" figure shall be an Absolute Minimum for all full-time clergy, including those who have positions in other diocesan institutions or ministries.
 The Absolute Minimum for full-time Assistant or Associate Rectors shall be the Minimum "Type 2" figure.

-ABSOLUTE MINIMUM COMPENSATION, BY PARISH TYPE (See pp. 10 & 13)
+ABSOLUTE MINIMUM COMPENSATION, BY PARISH TYPE (See page 13)

 PARISH TYPE FULL TIME PRIMARY FULL-TIME ASSOCIATE OCCASIONAL SUPPLY

-Type 1 \$50,000 N/A
+Type 1 \$51,000 N/A See supply clergy policies on page 17

-Type 2 \$55,000 N/A
+Type 2 \$56,100 N/A Same as above.

-Type 3 \$63,250 \$55,000 See supply clergy policies on page 16
+Type 3 \$64,525 \$56,100 Same as above.

-Type 4 \$72,800 \$55,000
+Type 4 \$74,250 \$56,100 Same as above.

-Type 5 \$83,750 \$55,000
+Type 5 \$85,425 \$56,100 Same as above.